XuanLeee/JavaInterview/README.md

-# JavaInterview Some interview questions
+# Java Interview Datastructure Practice

 <1>
 Write a program that outputs the string representation of numbers from 1 to n.